kokodavid/GoalBox/README.md

 TIKI TAKA

 ## DESCRIPTION
-The Tiki Taka application is the most convinient application to be used when one need a ticket for an event .A new user can buy a ticket even without signing up for an account
+The GOALBOX SPORTS application is the most convinient application to be used when one needs to stay updated with their favourite football teams and also their Rivals .
-The Tiki Taka app also has the most convinient and best user experience.
+The GOALBOX SPORTS app also has the most convinient and best user experience.

 ## TECHNOLOGIES USED
 The app uses the following technologies